 Scleral Buckling

 Scleral buckling is a surgical procedure that involves placing a silicone band around the eye to gently push the retina back into place.
-This treatment is used in cases where retinal detachment has occurred.
+This retinopathy of prematurity treatment is used in cases where retinal detachment has occurred.
 The band is left in place permanently to help maintain the retina’s position and prevent further detachment.

 Observation and Monitoring